maciejmroz/modern-scala-stack/Readme.md

 The project is onion-ish architecture, with dependencies looking more or less like this (marked by indentation):

 ```
-app                <- http4s (and everything else)
+app                <- HTTP (and everything else)
-  schema           <- Fx (custom Kleisli-based effect), Caliban
+  schema           <- GraphQL schema
-  interpreters     <- IO, Doobie
+  interpreters     <- implementations for algebras (both in memory and db backed)
-    programs
+    programs       <- domain logic
-      algebras     <- Cats Effect (IO effect)
+      algebras     <- interfaces required by domain logic (using Cats Effect IO)
         entities   <- minimal library dependencies, domain only
 ```

-`programs`, `algebras` and `entities` together create core domain model.
-While having `IO` dependency at this level is somewhat dangerous it is also quite pragmatic, especially for a small project.
-Even in simple real world app, you will need to model some of the capabilities provided by `IO` (one way or another) and for simple project well ... just use `IO` directly without any abstractions and don't worry too much.
+`programs`, `algebras` and `entities` together create application domain and this is where most complex logic is expected to exist.
+While having `IO` dependency at this level is somewhat dangerous it is also a pragmatic choice, especially for a small project.
+Even in simple real world app, you would need to model some of the capabilities provided by `IO` (one way or another) and for simple project well ... just use `IO` directly without any abstractions and don't worry too much.

 `interpreters` provide actual implementation of algebras for programs to use.